myspotontheweb/vault-database-demo/README.md

 # vault-database-demo

 This demo focuses on how Vault can be used to manage database credentials.
-It ignores user access controls and how users authenticate against vault.
+It ignores how users login and obtain a vault token, it also ignores the setup of access policies controlling which secrets can be retrieved.

 ## Quick Start